drexler-virus-epidemiology/lavir-db/README.md

 # lavir-db

-This is a collection of scripts used to created a simple viral research datablase for latin america data.
+This is a collection of scripts used to created a simple viral research database for Latin America.
+The app is hosted online [here]( https://muca.shinyapps.io/LAViR-DB/).